-As I mentioned in a a previous post “7 Self Sufficiency Strategies”, becoming independently wealthy is the “Holy Grail” to many people, especially those who are trying to become self sufficient.
 There’s a lot of crossover because people who want to be self sufficient are trying to become less dependent on others for their needs.
-When an individual becomes independently wealthy, he has become completely reliant on himself, in a financial or economical sense.
+When people become independently wealthy, they have become completely financially self-reliant.

 If you don’t completely understand what it means to be independently wealthy, don’t worry, we’ll cover that now.